Vaccine ordering system - user guide

 Access to National and State funded vaccines requires approval from SA Health.
 To be approved to receive vaccines health professionals supply information through the registration process.
-To ensure the appropriate information is easily accessible, a checklist (PDF 321KB) has been developed to assist you.
+To ensure the appropriate information is easily accessible, a checklist (docx 319KB) has been developed to assist you.

 Once the information is assessed and approval is granted an email is sent to the new immunisation provider with information on the fortnightly delivery schedule, the online Vaccine Ordering System User Guide, and how to access the system.
 Access will require a Vaccine Account Number (VAN) which will be supplied in the same email.